UTDNebula/planner/docs/index.md

 # Development

-Comet Planning is built using React and Cloud Firestore.
+Nebula Planner is built using React and Cloud Firestore.

 Don't forget to run `npm install` before attempting to start the dev server.
 Run `npm start` to start the React dev server.